dai-shi/waku/README.md

 };
 ```

+#### Shared components

+Simple React components that [meet all of the rules](https://github.com/reactjs/rfcs/blob/main/text/0188-server-components.md#sharing-code-between-server-and-client) of both server and client components can be imported to either server or client components without affecting the server-client boundary.

 #### Weaving patterns

 Server components can import client components and doing so will create a server-client boundary.
 Client components cannot import server components, but they can accept server components as props such as `children`.

 #### Server-side rendering

-Waku provides static prerendering (SSG) or server-side rendering (SSR) options for layouts and pages including their server _and_ client components.
-Client components are then hydrated in the browser to support events, effects, and so on.
+Waku provides static prerendering (SSG) or server-side rendering (SSR) options for layouts and pages including both their server and client components.

 #### Further reading